YuunYang/blog/_posts/2018-08-15-principles-of-computer-composition(02).md

 ---
-title: "Summary of Principles Of Computer Composition"
+title: "Summary of Principles Of Computer Composition(02)"
 categories:
   - summarize
   - principles of computer composition